Student Academic Code of Ethics

-- Prior to the meeting, the Associate Vice President of Academic Affairs will electronically distribute to all involved parties the completed Grade Appeal form, including supporting paperwork.
+- Prior to the meeting, the Associate Vice President of Academic Affairs will electronically distribute to all involved parties the completed Ethics Violation Appeal Form, including supporting paperwork.

 - At the hearing, the student and faculty will have an opportunity to further present their positions and address questions by the Committee and Vice President of Academic Affairs/Provost.
 The student is permitted to bring one (1) guest to the hearing who will serve as an observer.

 - The Committee will have two (2) business days* from the end of the hearing to submit to the Vice President of Academic Affairs and Provost a committee signed evidence-based recommendation.

 Step 6: Final decision

 - The Vice President of Academic Affairs and Provost will review the appeal paperwork, hearing notes, and the Committee’s recommendation.
 Within five (5) business days* of receipt of the Committee recommendation, the Vice President of Academic Affairs and Provost will send the written appeal decision to the student with copies to all parties involved in the hearing, the grade appeal decision, which is final.

 - The Associate Vice President of Academic Affairs will destroy document copies associated with the Academic Code of Ethics appeal.
 A permanent record of the proceedings, including hardcopy of the final written decision of the Vice President of Academic Affairs and Provost, is kept in a confidential file in the Office of Academic Affairs.